MicrosoftDocs/azure-devops-docs/docs/project/wiki/project-vision-status.md

 ---
-title: Share your project vision and view project activity in Azure DevOps
+title: Share your project vision and view project activity in Azure DevOps and TFS
-titleSuffix: Azure DevOps
+titleSuffix: Azure DevOps & TFS
 description: View or update your project home page to share project vision, objectives, and activity for Azure DevOps or Team Foundation Server
 ms.topic: quickstart
 ms.technology: devops-collab